 Back to School Shop is an all-volunteer organization which provides economically disadvantaged elementary school children in Stamford with the opportunity to “shop” for brand new clothes, backpacks and school supplies for free, in a one-day event prior to the start of school.
 Giving these children the opportunity to choose their own brand new items, like their more fortunate peers, helps build the confidence and enthusiasm they need for a successful start to the school year.
 Since its first event in 2015, Back to School Shop has served nearly 2,500 children with the help of hundreds of community volunteers.

 Founded in 2011, Building One Community (B1C) welcomes newcomers from around the world.
 Its programs provide English Language Learning, family services, academic enrichment for youth and adults, skills training and employment services and immigration legal services.
-So far, B1C has served over 19,000 immigrants from 129 different countries.
+B1C has served tens of thousands of immigrants from more than 100 different countries.

 (In the Video, you just might recognize some St Francis people!)